 There will be three sessions of workshops, running from 10:30 am to noon; 1:30 to 3:00 pm; and 3:30 to 5 pm.
 View the workshop schedule and descriptions below.

 All are invited!
 Come to Merrill Hall for dancing, good food, and a fun time!
-Our theme this year is “Under the Sea”
+Come join the fun and make new friends.
+Enjoy our photo booth, awesome

 California Health Care Foundation